 Caretaking vs. Neglect

-Then, we set about fixing in them what actually may need fixing in us.
-It is a form of care that is all too often motivated by our own unidentified pain rather than a genuine awareness of another’s.
+Then, we set about fixing what actually may need fixing in us in them.
+It’s a form of care that is often motivated by our unidentified pain rather than a genuine awareness of another’s.
 Because this is the case, neglect can be its dark side.
-We neglect or don’t see what real need within another person is because we can’t identify real need within ourselves.
+We neglect or don’t see what real need within another person is because we can’t identify a real need within ourselves.

 Neglect can be particularly difficult to address in recovery because there is no obvious parental abuse to point to.
-Clients are left feeling that they have too many needs for anyone to meet and are often mistrustful of deep connection.
+Clients are left feeling that they have too many needs for anyone to meet and are often mistrustful of deep connections.
 Consequently, they may push away the very vehicle that might help them to heal, mainly relationships.

-Abuse vs. Victimization/Collapse
+Abuse vs. Victimization and Collapse

-The line between who is abusing whom can get very fuzzy in a pain filled family system.
+The line between who’s abusing whom can get very fuzzy in a pain-filled family system.
 Abuse is part of the impulsivity that characterizes families where feelings are acted out rather than talked out.
 The victim is the person who is being abused.
-When individuals are unable to process personal pain, anger and hurt, and talk it out, they are at risk for acting it out instead.
+When individuals can’t process personal pain, anger, and hurt and talk it out, they risk acting it out instead.

-Emotional modulation is a skill that we learn literally in our parent’s arms and within our family systems.
-When children have extreme emotional responses they are “wooed” back into emotional balance through the nurturing and sustaining actions of parents and caring adults.
+Emotional modulation is a skill that we learn in our parent’s arms and within our family systems.
+When children have extreme emotional responses, they are “wooed” back into emotional balance through parents and caring adults’ nurturing and sustaining actions.
 Over time they absorb the skills of self-regulation through these family interactions.
-As we see in this article the opposite is also true, we can equally learn the skills of emotional dysregulation if we live with dysregulated patterns for long enough.
+The opposite is true — we can equally learn the skills of emotional dysregulation if we live with dysregulated patterns for long enough.